 Jet Fuel Supply Agreements with the Defense Logistics Agency (U.S. Air Force, U.S. Army and U.S. Navy).
 During September 2011, the Company was awarded a contract for the procurement of up to 11,000 gallons of alcohol-to-jet (ATJ) fuel for the purposes of certification and testing by the U.S. Air Force.
 The term of the agreement was through December 2012.
 The Company recorded \$0.6 million of revenue under this award during the year ended December 31, 2012.
 In September 2012, the Company was awarded an additional contract by the U.S. Air Force for the procurement of up to 45,000 gallons of biojet fuel.
 In March 2013, the Company entered into a contract with the Defense Logistics Agency to supply the U.S. Army with 3,650 gallons of biojet fuel and in May 2013 this initial order was increased by 12,500 gallons.
 In September 2013, the Company entered into a contract with the Defense Logistics Agency to supply the U.S. Navy with 20,000 gallons of biojet fuel.
-In December 2013, the Company entered into a contract with the DLA to supply the U.S. Navy with an additional 10,000 gallons of biojet fuel.
-Revenue under these contracts is recognized upon shipment of product which is when transfer of risk of loss and title occurs.
-During the year ended December 31, 2013, the Company recorded \$1.9 million of revenue associated with shipments of biojet fuel under these contracts.
+During the years ended December 31, 2014, 2013 and 2012, the Company recorded \$2.0 million, \$1.9 million and \$0.6 million, respectively, of revenue associated with shipments of biojet fuel under these contracts.